Finish your License Renewal Quickly and Efficiently…

 What can continuing education do for you?

 Continuing education is used across many fields of study to keep people current on issues in their fields of studies or trades and to increase their knowledge in their field.
 Contractors, for instance, must renew their licenses essentially every two years to keep their licenses current.
 Continuing education or CE can help develop skills that have dwindled down or have been lost and forgotten over time, since it may have been a long time since licensee’s received their licenses.
 License renewal is a common thing across many fields of contracting.
 General contractors must renew their licenses every two years or risk losing their licenses.
 Professional development hours or PDH’s help you gain skills you may have not had and keep you up to date with the newest codes and regulations.
 PDH is used to keep people in the loop about what they have to do as far as new laws or newly discovered ways of doing their jobs.
+However, if you are a licensed land surveyor, please use this Link-Land Surveyor Courses to search continuing education for that license.
+Additionally, if you are also a cosmetologist and need your license renewal, use Link-Florida Cosmetology License Renewal for cosmetology continuing education courses to satisfy your biennial requirements for the DBPR.

 Its license renewal time, now what?